-while the Dirac CP phase can be determined through the rephasing-invariant product $U_{e2} U_{\mu3} U_{e3}^\ast U_{\mu2}^\ast$ of the PMNS matrix elements.
 The allowed parameter space is obtained by fitting these inputs to the six neutrino oscillation observables using results from global analyses~\cite{deSalas:2020pgw,Capozzi:2021fjo,Esteban:2024eli}.
 The corresponding best-fit values and $3\sigma$ ranges are summarized in Table~\ref{table:data_nufit}.
 Apart from the smallness of neutrino masses, another important observable in the neutrino sector includes the Jarlskog invariant, which quantifies CP violation in neutrino oscillations and can be expressed in terms of the mixing angles and CP-violating phases of the PMNS matrix as